 4. Automated Emails Are Impersonal

 Who says they have to be?
-There’s no reason why you shouldn’t be integrating personalized elements into your drip campaign beyond subject lines.
+There’s no reason why you shouldn’t be integrating personalised elements into your drip campaign beyond subject lines.
 Relevant email drip campaigns produce 18X more revenue than generic, mass-mailing ones.
 That’s because you’re targeting recipients based on data that ensures they’re at the best place within the sales cycle to receive your message.

 5. Ugh, But Drip Campaigns Sound Like So Much Work to Set Up